kowaleuro/TheMadOtter/README.md

 ## Features
-List the ready features here:
 - 15 weapons like shotgun, poison daggers and many more
 - various enemies (following the player, creating copies of them themselvses when destroyed and more)
+- time-limited powerups
 - randomly generated map
-- time-limited powerups
+- 4 floors
+- every floor has 25 rooms
+- every room is full of various blocks (bush, spikes, walls, exploding barells, etc)
 - special room "shop", where you can buy new weapons
 - static objects destruction with bombs and explosions
+- hiding in bush
 - map and interface